realJayNay/ost-kit-php-client/README.md

 // more examples to come; have a look at the phpdoc in the meanwhile: https://realjaynay.github.io/ost-kit-php-client/ :)
 ```

-## Using the library via packagist

-This client is also available via [packagist](https://packagist.org/packages/jay-nay/ost-kit-php-client).
-See [here](https://getcomposer.org/doc/00-intro.md) for an introduction on how to manage dependencies via ```composer.json```.

 ## OST KIT PHP Client Roadmap